xlingumass/docs-md/et_tutorials.md

   <summary>Create a script file to run your eyetracking experiment</summary>

 #### Creating a script file using Scripter2
-  Assuming you have your items in a spreadsheet, creating the script file for eyetracking is simple.
+  Assuming you have your items in a spreadsheet, you can use Scripter2 to format them the way the Eyetrack program requires.
 You'll need to organize your items as required by Scripter2, all items following this order (the header isn't used, so the naming doesn't matter):

 |Condition|Item|Dependent|Trial Type|Answer|Timeout (in ms)|Sentence 1|(Sentence 2)|
 |-|-|-|-|-|-|-|-|